Mayilraj13/IoT-Sensor-Network/Humidity Sensing Using Arduino/README.md

-# LED Control Using Switch
+# Humidity sensing using arduino

 ## AIM: